 When starting a new tank, it’s crucial that you use either dry or live rock.
 Both have pros and cons.
 Live rock will eventually be the lifeline of your tank and will be the main contributor to its overall health.

 The amount of rock you use will vary based on the size of the tank and space available.

-You also have the option of using a mix of dry and live rock to help with the cycling time and seed the other rock with beneficial bacteria.
+You can also use a mix of live and dry rock to help the rock cycling time.
+You can also seed the other rock with good bacteria.

 There are pros and cons to both.
 But in general, you can start with about 1 pound of sand per gallon tank size.